crypticwisdom/spark-tutorial-with-pyspark/docs/2-guide-to-spark.md

 - **Spark Core:**  is the **foundational engine** of Apache Spark.
 Foundation handling basic I/O, task scheduling, memory management, and recovery.
 - **Spark SQL:** DataFrame/Dataset abstraction, SQL semantics, schema support, and optimization via Catalyst.
+    - With Spark SQL, you can register any DataFrame as a table or view (a temporary table) and query it using pure SQL.
+There is no performance difference between writing SQL queries or writing DataFrame code, they both “compile” to the same underlying plan that we specify in DataFrame code.
+    - 3 types of tables:.createOrReplaceTempView, .createOrReplaceGlobalTempView, df.write.saveAsTable("my_table"): Permernent table save on hive, it hive is enabled.
 - **Structured Streaming:** DataFrame-based streaming queries.
 - **MLlib:** ML algorithms and pipeline utilities.
 - **GraphX:** Graph computation engine using RDDs.